dongjs/dongjs.github.io/_articles/literary-history/boston-bewicks.md

 ## Introduction

 This chapter counterposes the magazine-work of Samuel Goodrich and Nathaniel Hawthorne.
 These two men had very different approaches to textual editing and production.
 Nevertheless, it was a magazine--the *American Magazine of Useful and Entertaining Knowledge*--that brought them into sustained contact (and conflict) for the first time.
 Studying Hawthorne's short tenure as editor of the AMUEK in 1836 reveals the contours of a network of "penny" magazine producers in which he and his predecessor Alfred Bradley participated.
 Copying was bimodal and bidirectional: text *and* image flowed between London, Paris, and the eastern seaboard cities of the United States.
-In what follows, I undertake a combination of close and distant reading of illustrations.
+In what follows, I undertake a combination of close and distant reading of illustrations alongside a recovery of how these images were theorized and introduced by their creators and editors.
+My claim is that Goodrich inaugurates something new through his interactive approach to the Parley Magazine.
+End with comparison of view points: Hawthorne's view from a steeple and the implicit elevated view (united in the Robinson Crusoe school) but a difference from the embodied Pestalozzian "up-close" view.

 Facts about